guides

 We now have a styled form that looks like this

-The styled contact form
+The Svelte contact form styled with CSS

 After filling it out and clicking the submit button, you’ll be redirected to FormBackend’s submission success page and if you navigate to the Submissions page for the form you created in FormBackend you should see the submission you just added.